Skip to Main Content

 Credible takeaways

-• You may have your loans discharged in various situations, including disability, death, school closure, and more.
+• You may have your loans discharged in various situations, including disability, death, and school closure.

-• Alternatives to loan forgiveness include income-driven repayment plans, loan deferment or forbearance, and repayment assistance programs.
+• Alternatives to loan forgiveness include income-driven repayment plans, loan deferment or forbearance, and refinancing.

 Current student loan refinance rates